Premier League referee wearing camera in Crystal Palace vs Man Utd - Jarred Gillett uses 'Ref Cam' during match

 But the Premier League said that Gillett would only wear the kit as part of filming "for a one-off short programme promoting match officials".

-The technology has previously been attached to the referee's chest, but Gillett will wear a head-mounted device that connects to the usual officials' communications system.
+The technology has previously been attached to the referee's chest, but Gillett wore a head-mounted device that connects to the usual officials' communications system.

 Referee Rob Jones wore a camera mounted on his chest during a pre-season game between Chelsea and Brighton in Philadelphia last summer.